Support for People with FTD

 Comstock Quality of Life Grants

-AFTF offers modest grants to people living with FTD for help accessing services or supports that will improve their quality of life.
+AFTD offers modest grants to people living with FTD for help accessing services or supports that will improve their quality of life.
 The grants will be awarded to individuals in the U.S. with a documented FTD diagnosis.
 Funds can be used, with the support and supervision of a primary caregiver as necessary, for the goods or services of their choosing.
-Started as a pilot project in July 2017, we expect the program to continue at the completion of the pilot.
-For more info, visit the Comstock Grants home page.
+For more information, visit the Comstock Grants home page.

 Finding Peer Support